Simulation of in-ice cosmic ray air shower induced particle cascades: Applications

+As the electric field is radially polarized, the zenith angle of the primary particle also influences the relative contributions of the HPol and VPol components.
+At a viewing angle of $46.5^{\circ}$ and a zenith angle $\theta = 0^{\circ}$, the magnitude of the HPol and VPol component are expected to be very similar.
+At higher zenith angle values, the ratio of the HPol component to that of the VPol component will increase.
+This behavior is clearly visible in Figure~\ref{fig:antenna54_comb}.

-To illustrate once more the importance of the shower core, we limit the particle footprint of the reference air shower to all particles within a radius $r = \SI{1}{cm}$ from the shower core, and simulate its contribution to the electric field at the antenna position.
-Next we calculate the integrated intensity at the antenna position, here defined as $I = \int E(t)^2 dt$, where the integral is taken over the relevant time interval.
+To illustrate once more the importance of the shower core, we limit the particle footprint of the reference air shower to all particles within a radius $r = \SI{1}{cm}$ from the shower core, using $E_p = \SI{e17}{\eV}$ and $\theta = 0^{\circ}$, and simulate its contribution to the electric field at a viewing angle of $46.5^{\circ}$ with respect to the point of impact on the surface.
+Next we calculate the integrated intensity at the antenna position, here defined as $I = \int E(t)^2 dt$, where the integral is taken over a \SI{400}{\ns} time interval starting \SI{20}{\ns} before the first non-zero value of $E(t)$.
 As such we find a measure for the intensity of the emission of the in-ice shower, using only a reduced footprint of the air shower.
-We gradually increase the radius of the reduced footprint by dividing the full footprint of the air shower on the ice surface into concentric rings of width $\Delta~r~=~\SI{1}{cm}$.
+We gradually increase the radius of the reduced footprint by dividing the full footprint of the air shower on the ice surface into concentric rings of width $\Delta r = \SI{1}{cm}$.
 For each ring we simulate the contribution to the electric field at the antenna position, add it to the total electrical field and calculate the integrated intensity.
 The result is shown in Figure~\ref{fig:int_intensity}.
-We see that the integrated intensity reaches a maximum value around a radius of $\SI{10}{cm}$, showing that the particles within this radius dominate the radio emission.
+We see that the integrated intensity reaches a maximum value around a radius of $\SI{10}{cm}$, for both the HPol and VPol component, showing that the particles within this radius dominate the radio emission.